 Find Cheap Auto Insurance Quotes in Your Area

-No-fault insurance will cover your own medical bills if you are injured in an accident, regardless of who is at fault, and your bills are paid for by your own insurance company.
-This differs from other types of auto insurance—such as liability coverage—which only pay out when a party is proven to be at fault in an accident.
+No-fault insurance covers your own medical bills if you are injured in an accident, regardless of who is at fault.
+Your bills are paid by your own insurance company.
+This differs from other types of auto insurance — such as liability coverage — which only pay out when a party is proven to be at fault in an accident.

-A core aspect of no-fault insurance laws is restricting an individual's right to sue or file claims against other drivers for pain and suffering damages in the event of an accident.
-However—depending on state car insurance laws—often drivers are allowed to seek compensation for injuries that qualify as serious injuries.
-This is called a "verbal tort threshold" and usually injuries that qualify include:
+A core aspect of no-fault insurance laws is restricting an individual's right to sue or file claims against other drivers for pain and suffering in the event of an accident.
+However — depending on state car insurance laws — drivers are often allowed to seek compensation for injuries that qualify as serious injuries.
+This is called a "verbal tort threshold".
+Injuries that qualify usually include:

 - Fractured bones